suiauthon/librealsense/readme.md

 > :open_file_folder: Don't have access to a RealSense camera?
 Check-out [sample data](./doc/sample-data.md)

+## FRAMOS D400e cameras

+This version of **Intel® RealSense™ SDK 2.0** is modified to support FRAMOS D400e cameras.
+Please refer to the file **ReadMe.txt** for instructions on how to install and use the library with D400e cameras.

+The information in this readme file (**readme.md**) does not apply to FRAMOS D400e cameras except the chapter [Ready to Hack!](#ready-to-hack).

 ## Building librealsense - Using vcpkg

 You can download and install librealsense using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager: